iBug/iBug-source/_posts/2023/2023-04-23-checkin-infrastructure.md

 ![Third step](/image/server/checkin-3.png)

 Alternatively, I could have my Telegram bot accept the images and forward them to the server.
-This would be more convenient in terms of using, but I didn't do it because I didn't have any code in my Telegram bot that handles images.
+This would be more convenient in terms of using, but much less in coding as I didn't have any existing code in my Telegram bot that handles images.
 Meanwhile, I already had Samba running on my server so I in fact did not set it up anew.

   [health-code]: https://en.wikipedia.org/wiki/Health_Code
   [root-explorer]: https://play.google.com/store/apps/details?id=com.speedsoftware.rootexplorer

 ## Securing the server {#security}

-At this point everything is working, with one detail missing: The SMB protocol is not known for being secure.
-Exposure of the SMB port to the Internet is prone to troubles and connecting to a VPN every time is not convenient.
+At this point everything is operational, with one detail missing: The SMB protocol is not known for being secure.
+Exposing the SMB port to the Internet is prone to troubles and connecting to a VPN every time is not convenient.
 Luckily I have Clash for Android running on my phone 24/7 that I can use to proxy Root Explorer.
 I set up a shadowsocks-libev server and configured Clash to route traffic targeting my server through it, and then closed the SMB port in my server firewall.

-There's one last detail with Clash: It's a rule-based proxy software that reads configurations.
+There's a noteworthy thing about Clash: It's a rule-based proxy software that reads configurations.
 My airport[^1] service provides their configuration through a subscription URL, but Clash for Android doesn't support editing subscribed config.
 Another background story comes up here: I have another Lambda function serving as my own Clash config subscription.
-It fetches the airport config and modifies it to my liking, and then serves it to Clash.
+It fetches the airport config and modifies it to my preferences, and then serves it to Clash.
 It also makes updating the config easier, as I can just update the Lambda function code and the changes will be reflected in Clash.

-Fun fact: My custom subscription is also used with Clash for Windows on my computer, which completely bypassed two RCE vulnerabilities ([1][clash-rce-1], [2][clash-rce-2]).
+Fun fact: My custom subscription is also used with Clash for Windows on my computer, which helped me completely bypass two RCE vulnerabilities ([1][clash-rce-1], [2][clash-rce-2]).

   [^1]: Shadowsocks service providers are commonly called "airports" because the icon of Shadowsocks is a paper plane, and every provider has multiple "plane servers" that you can use.
   [clash-rce-1]: https://github.com/Fndroid/clash_for_windows_pkg/issues/2710